jcarreira/cirrus-kv/README.md

 Running Tests
 =============

-To run tests, run the following command from the top level of the project
+To run tests, run the following command from the top level of the project:

     $ make check

+To create additional tests, add them to the TESTS variable in the top level Makefile.am .
+Tests are currently located in the tests directory.

 Benchmarks